How honest do you think you are? Are you someone who tells the truth or do you try to see what you can get away with by lying?

 Another report called 'The Financial Cost of Fraud', released in February 2015 said that UK businesses and organisations are losing an estimated £98.6 billion to fraud and mistakes every year.
 It also found that self-interest was to blame for an 18 per cent fraud increase in 2012-13 compared to 2010-11. £2.8 trillion is lost globally to fraud and mistakes.
 The research was done by the University of Portsmouth’s Centre for Counter Fraud Studies and accountancy firm, PKF Littlejohn.

-Self-interest means that people steal or commit fraud simply to get more for themselves - being greedy.
+The vast majority of those stealing and committing fraud do it simply to get more for themselves - being greedy.
 It's not done because they are poor.
+In fact this kind of crime robs money and resources from the poor.

 Source: http://www.port.ac.uk/uopnews/2015/02/10/uk-losing-over-98-billion-to-fraud-and-mistakes-every-year/ (accessed 21 March 2016)